All Episodes

 But this emphasis on corn is now crowding out people who used to plant wheat.

-Um the emphasis on ethanol is also affecting soy and maize and palm oil.
+The emphasis on ethanol is also affecting soy and maize and palm oil.

-It's uh it's having unintended consequences.
+It's having unintended consequences.

-I think when when we do something in Congress and it has an unintended consequence, our responsibility is to assess the situation.
+I think when we do something in Congress and it has an unintended consequence, our responsibility is to assess the situation.

-We're in the on the brink of a recession.
+We're on the brink of a recession.

-But we need to assess where we can make a difference.
+We're not technically there yet, thank goodness, but we need to assess where we can make a difference.

 And this is one area that would be relatively easy.